DETAILED ACTION

 A patent for a claimed invention may not be obtained, notwithstanding that the claimed invention is not identically disclosed as set forth in section 102, if the differences between the claimed invention and the prior art are such that the claimed invention as a whole would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to which the claimed invention pertains.
 Patentability shall not be negated by the manner in which the invention was made.

-Claim(s) 1-7, 11 and 15 is/are rejected under 35 U.S.C.
+Claim(s) 1-7, 11, 15 and 21 is/are rejected under 35 U.S.C.
 102(a)(1) as anticipated by Hirano (JP 2008-13210 A) or, in the alternative, under 35 U.S.C.
 103 as obvious over Hirano (JP 2008-13210 A).

 Regarding claim 1, Hirano discloses a capping head (4; figs. 1-2) for attaching a cap (25) having a topped cylindrical shape (fig. 1; paragraph 0037) to a mouthpiece portion of a threaded can (26; paragraphs 0036-0037) having a bottomed cylindrical shape (figs. 3 and 5), the capping head comprising:

-a forming roller (2, 3; paragraphs 0021, 0044) disposed on a lower side of the body, connected to the cam follower, and configured to move in a radial direction as the cam follower moves in the radial direction (paragraphs 0025, 0036, 0041, 0047); and
+a plurality of forming rollers (2, 3; paragraphs 0021, 0044 - “as the number of forming rollers increases… With the capping device of this invention (two forming rollers, two bottom tightening rollers) the capping pressure is not affected by the number of forming rollers”), each of which is disposed on a lower side of the body, connected to the each of the cam followers, and configured to move in a radial direction as the each of the cam followers moves in the radial direction (paragraphs 0025, 0036, 0041, 0047); and

-wherein a plurality of the cam followers (14) are provided and arranged in a circumferential direction (fig. 2; paragraphs 0024, 0025, 0036, 0047 – “the cam follower 14 and the rollers 2 and 3 in contact with the cam surface of the conical cam 16”),
+wherein the plurality of the cam followers (14) are arranged in a circumferential direction of the body (fig. 2; paragraphs 0024, 0025, 0036, 0047 – “the cam follower 14 and the rollers 2 and 3 in contact with the cam surface of the conical cam 16”),

-a plurality (paragraph 0044 – “as the number of forming rollers increases… With the capping device of this invention (two forming rollers, two bottom tightening rollers) the capping pressure is not affected by the number of forming rollers”) of the forming rollers (2, 3) are provided in the same number as the number of the cam followers and arranged in the circumferential direction (paragraph 0024 – “A cam follower 14 is attached to the tip of each swing arm 13”; paragraph 0025; paragraph 0036 – “accordingly each oscillating arm 13, 13 and each arm 10, 12 move, and each roller 2, 3 moves toward the center.”),
+the plurality (paragraph 0044 – “as the number of forming rollers increases… With the capping device of this invention (two forming rollers, two bottom tightening rollers) the capping pressure is not affected by the number of forming rollers”) of the forming rollers (2, 3) are provided in the same number as the number of the plurality of the cam followers and arranged in the circumferential direction (paragraph 0024 – “A cam follower 14 is attached to the tip of each swing arm 13”; paragraph 0025; paragraph 0036 – “accordingly each oscillating arm 13, 13 and each arm 10, 12 move, and each roller 2, 3 moves toward the center.”),

 a plurality of thread forming rollers (2) configured to form a thread portion to be threaded with the mouthpiece portion on a peripheral wall of the cap (paragraphs 0036-0037), and